Quick Summary

 The Amazon Rainforest is the biggest forest in the world, covering 6.7 million square kilometers (sq km) across nine South American countries:

-The Amazon is home to over 390 billion trees and around 16,000 species, and it’s a vital part of the Earth’s climate.
+The Amazon (which is the largest forest in the world) is home to over 390 billion trees and around 16,000 species, and it’s a vital part of the Earth’s climate.

 Imagine a place filled with endless trees, home to countless creatures, from colorful birds to elusive jaguars.
 The Amazon isn’t just a forest; it’s a whole world of its own, with rivers that act like highways and trees that reach incredible heights.